ros101/ros101-ros101.github.io/secure/unit8/truecrypt.md

 ### From the user's perspective

-It is possible to get the user's by exploring the ontology from the negative effects.
+It is possible to get the user's perspective by exploring the ontology from the negative effects.

 <img src="truecrypt_user.png" alt="ontology diagram" class="img-responsive"/>